 The Creating a Healthy Food City Forum (CHFC) was established in 2019 and reports directly into the Health and Wellbeing Board (HWB).
 The CHFC allows stakeholders to work together to apply a whole system approach to understanding the food landscape of the city.
 It consists of:

-Chaired by Councillor Paulette Hamilton, Cabinet Member for Adult Social Care and Health, the Forum’s main objectives are:
+Chaired by Councillor Mariam Khan, Cabinet Member for Adult Social Care and Health, the Forum’s main objectives are:

 Birmingham set its commitment to sustainable food policy in 2015 after signing the Milan Urban Food Policy Pact.